Aeron Headrest Comparison – Engineered Now versus Atlas

 HR04 surface

 The cushion is huge and wide for Atlas, but the surface is flatter.
-They call it the suspension mesh, and it is a little springy, which is quite similar to the HR03/HR04.
+They call it the suspension mesh, and it is a little springy, which is not very different from the HR03/HR04.

-At first look, there was some concern that the cushion on the Atlas is too large and may not fit well with people having a more petite frame, as you must remember that the curve should fit behind the neck, not the head.
-In this aspect, the Engineered Now HR03 design seems better as the smaller cushion design will likely fit and provide better cranium support.
+At first glance, there were some concerns that the cushion on the Atlas is too large and may not fit well with people having a more petite frame, as you must remember that the curve should fit behind the neck, not the head.
+In this aspect, the PosturePilot and Engineered Now design seems better as the smaller cushion design is more likely fit and provide better cranium support.

 However, we haven’t heard much of such complaints, probably because the suspension mesh from Atlas conforms to the head’s shape and sinks well into the correct depth, resting like a firm pillow.